-Slide number, title and timings Trainer notes - what to discuss Source Slide 1 Introduction 2 minutes Stay Safe this Summer!
-Provide a brief introduction of yourself, role and the Summer campaign.
-Introduction could be as follows - A new season is upon us - so whether you're on school holidays or generally out and about more with your friends and family, here is some safety information to help you keep safe.
-PowerPoint Slide 2 Anti-Social Behaviour title 2 minutes Anti-Social Behaviour (ASB) This section is to provide the audience with an introduction to what anti-social behaviour (ASB) is and the dangers of playing with fire and/or making a hoax call.
-Ask the children if they have heard of the term anti-social behaviour (ASB) and what they think it means.
-PowerPoint
+Slide number, title and timings Trainer notes - what to discuss Source Slide 1 Provide a brief introduction of yourself, role and the PowerPoint Introduction Summer campaign.
+Stay Safe this Summer Introduction could be as follows - A new season is upon us - so whether you're on school holidays or generally out and about more with your friends and family, here is some safety information to help you keep safe.
+Slide 2 Anti-Social Behaviour title slide.
+PowerPoint Anti-Social Behaviour title 1 minute This section is to provide the audience with an introduction to what anti-social behaviour (ASB) is.
+Anti-Social Behaviour (ASB) You can ask the young people if they have heard of the term anti-social behaviour (ASB) and what they think it means.
+7 The answer is on the next slide.

-Slide 3

-What is Anti-Social
+Slide 3 What is Anti-Social Behaviour (ASB)?
+2 minutes

-Behaviour (ASB)?

-1 minute